Chapel en le Frith Male Voice Choir

 Many men think they can't sing, won't be as good as the others, don't like their voice, are afraid of trying something new, are reluctant to attempt a new skill in front of others or think they need to understand music.
 We embrace all those fears and doubts and we are offering to train you.

-Everyone was once a beginner, you don't need any musical knowledge or experience, you won't be asked to sing solo.
-It is quite alright to be a bad singer (you won't be) before you learn to become a good singer; never be frightened or feel you are not good enough.
+Everyone was once a beginner.
+You don't need any musical knowledge or experience and you won't be asked to sing solo.
+It is quite alright to be a bad singer (chances are you won't be) before you learn to become a good singer; never be frightened or feel you are not good enough.

 If you sing in the car or shower you are on the right track, so come along and give it a go.